 1. They produce a lot of heat.

 A single blade server does not cause heat problems.
-If you have several blade servers working simultaneously in an enclosure, you might have to deal with heat dissipation issues.
+If you have several blade server working simultaneously in an enclosure, you might have to deal with heat dissipation issues.
 Even enclosures designed to keep heat away can become too hot over time.
 This issue must be addressed or the server’s functionality will decline.

 2. These come at a higher price